chanced/caps/README.md

 ## Replacements

-`caps.StdConverter` also allows users to register `caps.Replacement`s for initialism replacements.
+`caps.ConverterImpl` also allows users to register `caps.Replacement`s for initialism replacements.
 Each `Replacement` is indexed in a trie (see [Index](https://github.com/chanced/caps/blob/main/index/index.go)).